 Marketing is essential to keeping your museum in the public eye.
-Even when budgets are tight, don't cut back on marketing as it will further damage your income streams.
+Even when budgets are tight, don’t cut back on marketing.
+Cutting it will cause further damage your income streams.

 The four Ps

 Once you have established who you have as an audience, think carefully about how to reach them.
-Focus on how you want to say something as much as what to say.
-Your messages should be consistent, but different audiences need slightly tailored marketing approaches.
+Focus on what to say, and how to say it.
+Your messages should be consistent, and tailored to the needs of each of your different audiences.

 Use the four Ps to devise your marketing strategy:

-- Product - What is your museum?
-Why should someone visit you rather than another attraction or activity?
-Consider who your service is for and what you can offer visitors.
+- Product – What is your museum?
+Why should someone visit you instead of another attraction?
+Consider who your service is for and what you can offer them.